Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal Dependencies: Nonparametric Partial Disentanglement via Mechanism Sparsity

-\subsubsection{Temporal dependencies (Theorem~\ref{thm:nonparam_dis_z})}
+\subsubsection{Temporal Dependencies (Theorem~\ref{thm:nonparam_dis_z})}

-Finally, we provide an example (Example~\ref{ex:lower_triangular_no_action_exp}) where temporal dependencies alone (no auxiliary variable $\va$) is enough to disentangle.
+Finally, we provide an example (Example~\ref{ex:lower_triangular_no_action_exp}) where temporal dependencies alone (no auxiliary variable $\va$) are enough to disentangle.
 We start with an important remark about the sufficient influence assumption of Theorem~\ref{thm:nonparam_dis_z}.

-\begin{remark}[Auxiliary variables or non-Markovianity are required] An important observation is that, if the transition model does not have an auxiliary variable $\va$ and is Markovian, i.e. $p(\vz^t \mid \vz^{<t}, \va^{<t}) = p(\vz^t \mid \vz^{t-1})$, then Assumption~\ref{ass:nonparam_suff_var_z} cannot be satisfied (except in trivial circumstances).
+\begin{remark}[Auxiliary variables or non-Markovianity are required] An important observation is that, if the transition model does not have an auxiliary variable $\va$ and is Markovian, i.e., $p(\vz^t \mid \vz^{<t}, \va^{<t}) = p(\vz^t \mid \vz^{t-1})$, then Assumption~\ref{ass:nonparam_suff_var_z} cannot be satisfied (except in trivial circumstances).
 To see this, simply note that, in that case, $H^{t, t-1}_{z, z} q(\vz^t \mid \vz^{t-1})$ depends only on $\vz^{t-1}$, which is forced to be equal to $\vz^t$.
-This means the span of the Hessian must be at most one-dimensional, which means that the assumption cannot hold as soon as $||\mG^z||_0 > 1$.
-Therefore, when no auxiliary variable $\va$ is observed, Assumption~\ref{ass:nonparam_suff_var_z} requires the transition model to be non-Markovian.
-In Example~\ref{ex:lower_triangular_no_action_exp}, we provide a concrete example of transition model without auxiliary variable $\va$ that satisfies this assumption.
-We will also see in Section~\ref{sec:exponential_family} that if the transition model $p(\vz^{t} \mid \vz^{t-1})$ is in the exponential family, this assumption can be relaxed so that non-Markovianity is not required anymore. \end{remark}
+This means that the span of the Hessian must be at most one-dimensional, which means that the assumption cannot hold as soon as $||\mG^z||_0 > 1$.
+Therefore, when no auxiliary variable $\va$ is observed, Assumption~\ref{ass:nonparam_suff_var_z} requires that the transition model be non-Markovian.
+In Example~\ref{ex:lower_triangular_no_action_exp}, we provide a concrete example of a transition model without auxiliary variable $\va$ that satisfies this assumption.
+We will also see in Section~\ref{sec:exponential_family} that if the transition model $p(\vz^{t} \mid \vz^{t-1})$ is in the exponential family, this assumption can be relaxed so that non-Markovianity is no longer required. \end{remark}